mireyarod23/op_project/README.md

 # op-app
 Project using an api.
--Research on API and ways to break down to be show data to user.
+- Research on API and ways to break down to be show data to user.

 The vue application will demonstrate: